 But grant for a moment that the language means what is popularly claimed for it; namely, that all the dead are alive, as disembodied, conscious spirits in the spirit world, and what becomes of Christ's reputation as a reasoner, and a teacher of wisdom sent from God?
-He set out to prove the resurrection; but when he closes his argument, lo, mirabile dictu! he has proved that all the dead are now alive, and that therefore there will never be any resurrection, because in this case there would be no need of any!
+He set out to prove the resurrection; but when he closes his argument, lo, mirabile dictu! he has proved that all the dead are now alive, and that therefore there will never be any resurrection, because in this case there would be no need of any, and that the Sadducees have a good point in their illustration.
 He neither meets the query of the Sadducees, nor defends himself, but quite the reverse.
-Believe that our Lord would reason thus, ye who can! p.
-135, Para.
-1, [DESTINY].
+Believe that our Lord would reason thus, you who can!

-If any should admit that a resurrection is proved by the language, but claim from it that such resurrection takes place at death, -- a theory not uncommon at the present time, -- we reply that they thereby abandon the conscious-state theory, and affirm the existence of those who have died, on another ground, viz. a resurrection.
-But, further, this is equally foreign from what Christ set out to prove; for he had reference to an event which was then future to the seven brethren and the woman that died.
-They asked him, saying. p.
-135, Para.
-2, [DESTINY].

-"In the resurrection, therefore, when they shall rise, whose wife shall she be of them?"
-And Jesus answered and said.
-"When they shall rise from the dead, they neither marry nor are given in marriage, but are as the angels in heaven."
-Mark 11:23, 25.
-Again, in Luke's account, Jesus says.
-"But they which shall be accounted worthy to obtain that world, and the resurrection from the dead, neither marry nor are given in marriage."
+If any should admit that a resurrection is proved by the language, but claim from it that such resurrection takes place at death, -a theory not uncommon at the present time, -we reply that they thereby abandon the conscious-state theory, and affirm the existence of those who have died, on another ground, viz., a resurrection.
+But, further, this is equally foreign to what Christ set out to prove; for he had reference to an event which was then future to the seven brethren and the woman that died.
+They asked him, saying, In the resurrection, therefore, when they shall rise, whose wife shall she be of them?
+And Jesus answered and said, When they shall rise from the dead, they neither marry, nor are given in marriage; but are as the angels which are in heaven."
+Mark 12:23-25.
+Again, in Luke's account, Jesus says, "But they which shall be accounted worthy to obtain that world, and the resurrection from the dead, neither marry, nor are given in marriage."
 Luke 20:35.

-Thus we see that a future event is everywhere referred to, and if he in reality proved that an event had already taken place, which he designed to show would take place in the future, it speaks no better for his reasoning or his wisdom than the former supposition. p.
-135, Para.
-3, [DESTINY].
+Thus we see that a future event is everywhere referred to; and if he in reality proved that an event had already taken place, which he designed to show would take place in the future, it speaks no better for his reasoning or his wisdom than the former supposition.

-Why God calls himself the God of Abraham, Isaac, and Jacob, though they are yet dead, we learn from Heb.
-11:16.
-It is not because they are now alive, but because in God's purpose, who speaks of things that are not as though they were (Rom.
-4:17), they are to live, and "he hath prepared for them a city.
-Wherefore God is not ashamed to be called their God; for he hath prepared for them a city, into possession of which they will of course come in the future. p.
-136, Para.
-1, [DESTINY].
+Why God calls himself the God of Abraham, Isaac, and Jacob, though they are yet dead, we learn from Hebrews 11:16.
+It is not because they are now alive, but because in God's purpose, who speaks of things that are not as though they were (Romans 1:17), they are to live, and He has prepared for them a city."
+Wherefore God is not ashamed to be called their God; for he bath prepared for them a city, into possession of which they will of course come in the future.

-In view of these facts, our friends should be careful lest they expose themselves to the rebuke Christ gave to the Sadducees: "Ye do err, not knowing the Scriptures;" for this instance, like all others, when properly understood, so far from sustaining their position, becomes an irrefragable evidence of the resurrection of the dead, and a future life, but affirms nothing whatever for consciousness in death. p.
-136, Para.
-2, [DESTINY].
+In view of these facts, our friends should be careful lest they expose themselves to the rebuke Christ gave to the Sadducees: You do err, not knowing the Scriptures.
+For this instance, like all others, when properly understood, so far from sustaining their position, becomes an irrefutable evidence of the resurrection of the dead, and a future life, and for that very reason destroys the argument for consciousness in death.